-Matrix type- A sample medium with common characteristics across a given industrial category or subcategory.
-For example, C-stage effluents from chlorine bleach mills, effluent from the continuous casting subcategory of the iron and steel industrial category, POTW sludge, and inprocess streams in the Atlantic and Gulf Coast Hand-shucked Oyster Processing subcategory are each a matrix type.
+Matrix type - A sample medium with common characteristics across a given industrial category or subcategory.
+For example, C-stage effluents from chlorine bleach mills, effluent from the continuous casting subcategory of the iron and steel industrial category, POTW sludge, and in- process streams in the Atlantic and Gulf Coast Hand-shucked Oyster Processing subcategory are each a matrix type.
 For the purposes of this initiative all drinking waters constitute a single matrix type.

-May- This action, activity, or procedural step is neither required nor prohibited.
+May - This action, activity, or procedural step is neither required nor prohibited.

-May not- This action, activity, or procedural step is prohibited.
+May not - This action, activity, or procedural step is prohibited.

-Measurement quality- Critical level which, if exceeded, is considered to append objective additional, and possibly unacceptable, measurement uncertainty to the corresponding data.
+Measurement quality - Critical level which, if exceeded, is considered to append objective additional, and possibly unacceptable, measurement uncertainty to the corresponding data.

-Method- A body of procedures and techniques for performing a task (e.g. sampling, characterization, quantitation) systematically presented in the order in which they are to be executed.
+Method - A body of procedures and techniques for performing a task (e.g. sampling, characterization, and quantitation) systematically presented in the order in which they are to be executed.
 (QAD)

-Method blank- An aliquot of reagent water or designated matrix that is treated exactly as a sample, including exposure to all glassware, equipment, solvents, and procedures that are used with samples.
+Method blank - An aliquot of reagent water or designated matrix that is treated exactly as a sample, including exposure to all glassware, equipment, solvents, and procedures that are used with samples.
 The method blank is used to determine if analytes or interferences are present in the laboratory environment, the reagents, or the apparatus.

-Method-defined analyte- An analyte without a specific, known composition where the analytical result depends totally on the measurement procedure.
+Method-defined analyte - An analyte without a specific, known composition where the analytical result depends totally on the measurement procedure.

-Method modification- A change made to an approved method.
+Method modification - A change made to an approved method.

-Method validation- A process by which a laboratory or vendor establishes the performance of a new method or substantiates the performance of a method modification.
+Method validation - A process by which a laboratory or vendor establishes the performance of a new method or substantiates the performance of a method modification.

-Methods and Criteria- The document titled: Analysis of Pollutants in Municipal Water and Industrial Wastewater: Test Procedures and Quality Control Acceptance Criteria; available from the National Technical Information Service (NTIS), U.S. Department of Commerce, Springfield, Virginia, 22161 (703-487-4600) as NTIS publication PB96-210463, and incorporated by reference into this part.
+Methods and Criteria - The document titled: Analysis of Pollutants in Municipal Water and Industrial Wastewater: Test Procedures and Quality Control Acceptance Criteria; available from the National Technical Information Service (NTIS), U.S. Department of Commerce, Springfield, Virginia, 22161 (703-487-4600) as NTIS publication PB 96-210463, and incorporated by reference into this part.

-Mid-point response factor- The response factor at the concentration at which calibration is verified.
+Mid-point response factor - The response factor at the concentration at which calibration is verified sample.

-Minor modification- A modified method that has been reviewed by EPA and has been determined to be technically equivalent to a method approved for use in compliance monitoring.
-A minor modification employs the same chemistry and/or biological principles as the approved method to determine the presence/absence or to quantify the amount of the target organism in a sample.
 Supporting data may be necessary to demonstrate that a minor modification will yield results equivalent to those obtained using the approved method but does not require approval as an alternate test procedure through proposal and promulgation in the Federal Register.